Reasoning about External Calls: The problem and our approach

 Fig.\ \ref{fig:ProtectedBoth} illustrates \emph{protected} and \emph{protected from}.
 Object $o_6$ is not protected in states $\sigma_1$ and $\sigma_2$, but \emph{is} protected in state $\sigma_3$.
 This is so, because the external object $o_5$ is indirectly accessible from the top frame in $\sigma_1$ and in $\sigma_2$, but not from the top frame in $\sigma_3$ -- in general, calling a method (pushing a frame) can only ever \emph{decrease} the set of indirectly accessible objects.
 Object $o_4$ is protected in states $\sigma_1$ and $\sigma_2$, and not protected in state $\sigma_3$ because though neither object $o_5$ nor $o_7$ have direct access to $o_4$, in state $\sigma_3$ the receiver is external and $o_4$ is one of the arguments.

 If a protected object $o$ is never passed to external objects (\ie never leaked) then $o$ will remain protected during the whole execution of the current method, including during any nested calls.
 This is the case even if $o$ was not protected before the call to the current method.
-We define \emph{scoped invariants} to describe such guarantees that properties are preserved within the current call and all nested calls.
+We define \emph{scoped invariants} to describe {property preservation within the current and all its nested calls}.